-Chilean Humitas are similar to tamales but made with fresh corn instead of masa.
+Chilean Humitas are similar to tamales but made with fresh or green corn instead of masa.

 In my family, at least a couple of summer weekends were dedicated to cooking Humitas to freeze and store for the winter.
 The precise moment is when the right variety of corn, call “Humeros,” and the basil is abundant and cheap, but before the corn is over ripen and turn dry.
 Always check the corn; it should look milky.

-It is not necessary to do everything in one day; you can cut and match the leaves of the corn and leave the mixture ready the day before.
+It is not necessary to do everything in one day; you can cut and match the corn’s husk and leave the mixture ready the day before.
 The next day made the humitas and cook.
 Serve with an excellent Chilean salad.
 Or a few slices of real tomatoes, a true ode to the Chilean summer.

-Maybe you’re interested in the recipe: Corn Pie.Print
+Maybe you’re interested in the recipe: Corn Pie or Pastel de Choclo.Print

-- 12 large ear of corn “Humeros” (or 3 pounds of frozen whole kernel corn plus 4 tablespoons of cornmeal)
+- 12 large ears of green corn “Humeros” (or 3 pounds of frozen whole kernel corn plus 4 tablespoons of cornmeal)

 - 2 large onions, chopped in small cubes